Jeffafuh/Personal-Projects/Pi Day 2020/README.md

 # Buffon's Needle Demo
-Interactive simulation of Buffon's Needle problem to approximate pi made in celebration of the pi-day on 3/14/2020.
+Interactive simulation of Buffon's Needle problem to approximate pi made in celebration of the Pi-day on 3/14/2020.

 ## Running The Project
 This project was created as an Eclipse project using JavaSE 1.8.